Navy Day (Russia): Overview

+Order of ceremony

 The fleet inspection segment begins when the President leaves the Peter and Paul Fortress aboard a presidential review yacht following the inspection of a guard of honor platoon and the Admiralty Navy Band, together with the Commander in Chief of the Navy and the Minister of Defense, to review a number of stationed vessels representing each of the fleets and the surface and submarine forces of the Navy as a whole docked on the Neva River.
-Each of the ship's company contingents of the vessels taking part in the presidential inspection, as well as the officers and staff of each ship, salutes the President with eyes right.

-A separate ceremony on Senate Square in the presence of the President of Russia then follows, involving Russian military bands and honour guards, plus a number of personnel of the Navy assembled.
+A separate ceremony on Senate Square in the presence of the President of Russia then follows.
 The ceremony also includes a flag raising ceremony and the presidential holiday address to the nation and the service personnel of the Navy, following which the National Anthem of Russia is played with the firing of a 21-gun salute.
-The much awaited fleet review segment follows, ending with a flypast of naval aviation and in 2021 a marchpast of naval personnel.
+The fleet review segment follows, ending with a flypast of naval aviation and in 2021 a marchpast of naval personnel.

+In 2025, the main parade in St Petersburg was scheduled for July 27.
+Early that day, president Vladimir Putin cancelled the parade.
+Kremlin spokesperson Dmitry Peskov said that this was due to the general situation and security reasons.